 Epidemiologic study design

-1. Observational: which represents most of epidemiologic studies. in these studies researchers observe natural occurrence in the population The most common observational studies are:
+1. Observational studies: represent the most of epidemiologic studies. in these studies researchers observe the natural occurrence in the population The most common observational studies are:

 - 1- Cross-sectional studies

 - 2- Cohort studies

 - 3- Case control studies